ihsotas0/Interfaced/worldbuilding/pickerism.md

 The Cascade theory: each Picker has another Picker, to make them conscience, which goes on forever to ensure no being is not "Picked" for their own sentience.
 This means that all beings live forever as Pickers.
 Infinite Hell.
+But it can never be proven since the Picker, in there space outside the universe, has no access to an Oracle to determine there is another Picker above them.

 ### Sentience Obliteration